 An open dialogue about fair pay, especially if you are a woman, BIPOC, or member of the LGBTQ+ community, is crucial to have.
 It tells employers that you mean business.
 And if they respond negatively to your questions, that could be a sign they’re not the right fit for you.

-Make sure you also do some research to get an idea of the current job market trend for your industry.
+Make sure you also do some research to get an idea of your industry’s current job market trend.
 As you embark on your job hunt, visit ZipRecruiter.
 The “Search Salaries” feature allows the users to have an apt perception of the typical salary increase when switching jobs.

 This intuitive job portal will provide you with insight into the typical salary range based on your region, industry, and job title.
 Collecting market-based data from ZipRecruiter gives you an idea of what kind of salary increase you can expect.